 The Tarkinaraa were here for tens of thousands of years and their artefacts, spirit and descendants still shape how one reacts to this country and speak of resilience and formidable courage.
 Yet all this is now threatened with destruction so the music melody is not only intended to express the beauty of that sunset, but also the danger the sun will set on the Tarkine / takayna as we (and the flora and fauna for which it is home) know it, if the bulldozers and chainsaws move in.

 Bob Brown’s photos speak to the same ephemeral and transient beauty, though powerfully portraying renewal and hope through how Earth owns us all and how we should own our responsibility to care for it.
 It is a huge honour and privilege to collaborate with Bob on this small contribution to saving the Tarkine / takayna and Steve is humbled by Bob’s generous spirit and lifetime of trying to set things right while many of us find it hard to look beyond our daily struggles.

 Steve's been working on his follow-up album in NSW, once again with producer Heath Cullen at the helm.
 We'll keep this website updated and give you more details further down the line.
 If you'd like to stay in the loop via email, join Steve's mailing list at the bottom of this page and we'll send you a message with the album due date and how/ where to purchase it.

-In the meantime, here's a couple of photos taken in and around the studio.
+In the meantime, here's a clip, and a couple of photos taken in and around the studio.